TharushiLakshani2002/TharushiLakshani2002/README.md

 </p>

-## 💻 What I'm Working On

-FuelPulse - A fuel quota management system with a Spring Boot backend, React front-end, and an Android app for fuel station operators.
-Includes JWT authentication, Twilio SMS notifications, and Spring Security.

-BookHub - An online library website using HTML, CSS, JavaScript, and PHP.
-Allows users to browse, read, and manage book memberships.

-Main.kit - A web project focused on user-friendly interactions and efficient management.

-Everland Park - An online reservation system with MySQL database integration.

-ProjectFlow - A comprehensive project management web app designed for IT project managers, offering real-time updates, task management, and team collaboration.

 ## 🏆 Achievements

-First Place Winner 🥇 at JuniorHack 5.0,  competition by the Software Engineering Students' Association, University of Kelaniya.
+## First Place Winner 🥇 at JuniorHack 5.0,  competition by the Software Engineering Students' Association, University of Kelaniya.
 (Team Name: Codex)

 ## 🙋‍♂️ Connect with me: